NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsD.clean.rst

 | Location |  SMSQ/E v2.73+                                                    |
 +----------+-------------------------------------------------------------------+

 This function returns a number representing the operating system under which the medium (or hard disk partition) on which the specified file or directory is located (or to which the specified channel is open) was created.
 If no parameter is specified, it looks to channel #3 (or #1 if
 #3 is not open).

-The values returned currently are: 1QDOS / SMSQ /
+The values returned currently are:

-SMSQ/E 2DOS / TOS
+- 1 QDOS or SMSQ or SMSQ/E
+- 2 DOS or TOS

 **NOTE**